-(E) "Career pathways model" means an alternative pathway to meeting the requirements for a child care staff member or administrator that uses an approved framework to document the formal education, training, experience, and specialized credentials, and certifications.
+(C) "Career pathways model" means an alternative pathway to meeting the requirements for a child care staff member or administrator that uses an approved framework to document formal education, training, experience, specialized credentials and certifications.
 This allows the child care staff member or administrator to achieve a designation as an early childhood professional level one, two, three, four, five, or six.

-(G) "Child" means an infant, toddler, preschool child or school child.
+(E) "Child" means an infant, toddler, preschool child or school-age child.

-(3) For any part of the twenty-four-hour day; and
+(3) For any part of the twenty-four-hour day.